bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 much of it doesn't apply in other cases and I wanna warn people up front that if you try and do these things in a lot of big companies or non-startups, it won't work it should still be interesting, I really do think that startups are the way of the future and it's worth trying to understand them, but startups are very different than normal companies

-so over the course of today and thursday I'm gonna try and give an overview of the four areas that you need to excel at in order to maximize your chances of success at a startup
+so over the course of today and thursday I'm going to try and give an overview of the four areas that you need to excel at in order to maximize your chances of success at a startup

 and then throughout the course the guest speakers are going to drill in to all of these in more detail

 so the four areas. you need a great idea, a great product, a great team, and great execution.

-these overlap somewhat but I'm gonna have to talk about them somewhat individually to make it make sense you may still fail. the outcome is something like idea x product x execution x team x luck, where luck is a random number between 0 and 10,000. literally that much
+these overlap somewhat but I'm going to have to talk about them somewhat individually to make it make sense you may still fail. the outcome is something like idea x product x execution x team x luck, where luck is a random number between 0 and 10,000. literally that much